“The real me isn’t the person I describe, no the real me is me revealed by my actions.”

 The Pastor started the meeting saying “we don’t want to carry bad feelings and attitudes to our new building” Wow…there’s the switch.
 This is how he justified his statement about “the new building”.

 It was amazing to me that any statements about the condition of the congregation were an issue when there were other ministers in the room that night, including the minister that took this conversation to the Pastor, that had opinionated on the same things–the toxic atmosphere, the fear, and the politics.
 It was insane to endure, knowing that some of THEM had called ME concerned about his leadership and the same issues this young lady had brought up.
 I became the liaison to him for these issues–big mistake.
 But that was the real me–too eager to correct things when I should have just bided my time and gotten out of there.
-No one, not even the people seemed to want to bring these issues to him.
+No one, not even the people, seemed to want to bring these issues to him.

 I would go to him privately about areas I thought he could improve to help him as a leader.
 Again, the real me.
 At the beginning of his pastorate, he would call me to discuss church matters, get my thoughts on issues.
 My husband and I had worked very closely with the people in the congregation for over 20 years at that point.
-Unfortunately, he did not take the pressure of criticism well, something that is a must as a leader.
+Unfortunately, the Pastor did not take the pressure of criticism well, something that is a must as a leader.

 Well, the meeting didn’t go the way the Pastor and his wife wanted because I apologized for any comments I made that were offensive.
 They expected me, I think, to lie my way out of it.
 Not happening.
 He tried to make a conspiracy out of it, but there was none, just a conversation about what a lot of people were already talking about.